daavelino/mini-PKI-tools/README.md

 If your intention is to issue a certificate to a **www.domain.com** address, **remember to set Common Name as www.domain.com**.

-Otherwise, web browsers (and other User-Agents not RFC 2818 compliant) could not recognize it properly.
+Otherwise, some web browsers (and other User-Agents not RFC 2818 compliant) could not recognize it properly.

 To generate the CSR file, type: